vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 2 miles spent walking, I only ran for 1 out of the 2 miles.
 This was still an improvement over 2024-01-17, when I had done 1 mile running + 1 mile walking.

+## 2024-01-19 and 2024-01-20: skipped most exercises due to rain

+On both these days, due to rain for large parts of the day, I skipped jogging.
+Since jogging serves as a warmup for strength exercises, I also skipped strength exercises.
+With that said, I did do the standing-on-one-leg exercise on 2024-01-20 and hand gripper exercises (probably) on both days.